mono/website/docs/advanced/garbage-collector/sgen/index.md

 -   A new section of memory for the generation is allocated.
 -   Pinned objects are scanned for references to other objects.
 -   All roots are traversed and scanned for references to other objects.
--   Objects referenced by the roots and pinned objects are now copied
+-   As objects are reached, they are copied if necessary (if they are in nursery or evacuating major blocks)
 -   Sweep of large objects is performed.
 -   Sweep of pinned objects is performed.
 -   Any unused sections are released.